 Presented by Historic Houses Association & City of Sydney

-A packed and enthusiastic crowd joined Marlene accompanied by Rex Goh on guitar and featuring special guest Leroy Cummins for an hour of music and entertainment from 4:45pm to 5:45pm followed at 6pm - 7.15pm with Talks by Amanda Reynolds and Anna Clark.
+A packed and enthusiastic crowd joined Marlene with Rex Goh on guitar and featuring special guest Leroy Cummins for an hour of music and yarns from 4:45pm to 5:45pm followed at 6pm - 7.15pm with Talks by Amanda Reynolds and Anna Clark.
 Amanda Reynolds introduces Barangaroo - a powerful Lore Woman - a Cammeraygal woman who lived during the time of the British invasion of Sydney.
-Anna Clark tells of the fisherwomen who sailed the harbour and takes us on a journey to reveal histories of these master skippers, navigating their boats in the swell, hauling in fish, and wrangling infants in their tiny vessels.
+She tells of the fisherwomen who sailed the harbour and takes us on a journey to reveal histories of these master skippers, navigating their boats in the swell, hauling in fish, and wrangling infants in their tiny vessels.
 Event Details.

 JAN 15-17: 2021 Sydney Festival: Musical Microparks in Erskineville

 Ensemble Offspring's Pop Up events performed in inner-city microparks for Sydney Festival